Cartoon character exhausted at a cluttered office desk with a glowing exit door - illustration for I hate my job guide

 1. The Escape Folder

 Pin a folder on your desktop.
 Every Friday: drop in wins from the week (numbers, screenshots, kind words), updated bullets for your resume, and links to 3 jobs that caught your eye.
-The folder works because it's the difference between "stuck" and "in transit," and that difference is mostly psychological.
+The folder works because it's the difference between feeling stuck and being in transit, and that difference is mostly psychological.
 The folder is proof you're moving.
+If nothing in it excites you after 3 weeks, that's a different signal.
+You probably aren't looking at roles that offer meaningful work you'd actually want to do, and the search needs a reframe before it needs more volume.

 2. Set the finish line before you have an offer